-3 Basic Features of AWIN GW100 Gateway
+3 Basic Features of AWIN GW100 rev.2

-The AWIN GW100 is a WirelessHART gateway.
-It can connect with up to 24 WirelessHART field devices and convert the HART data to Modbus TCP data for easy integration into almost any ModbusTCP based host system.
-The connection can be established via the onboard Ethernet port.
+The AWIN GW100 rev.2 is a WirelessHART gateway.
+It can connect with up to 25 WirelessHART field devices and convert the HART data to Modbus TCP data for easy integration into almost any ModbusTCP based host system.
+The connection can be established via the onboard Ethernet ports.
 HART to Modbus TCP mapping is available in both automatic and manual modes.
-In automatic mode, gateway automatically assigns registers to available parameters.
-Whereas, in case of manual mode the user has to supply a custom Modbus list in the form of an XML file.
+In automatic mode, the gateway automatically assigns registers to available parameters.
+Whereas, in case of manual mode the user must supply a custom Modbus list in the form of an XML file.